Pradumnasaraf/DevOps/docs/yaml/introduction.md

 ## YAML - YAML Ain't Markup Language

 YAML is a human-readable data serialization language.
-It is commonly used for configuration files and in applications where data is being stored or transmitted.
+It is commonly used for configuration files and for describing structured data in tools such as Kubernetes, GitHub Actions, and Docker Compose.

-Eg:
+Example:

 ```yaml
 name: Pradumna